How to create a text file?

 After entering the above command, the editor will be opened and allow you to create a text file.
 When done, press Ctrl + X to exit the file.
 When prompted to save the file, if you want to keep the file, press "Y" for yes.

 Tip: The .txt file extension is not required in Linux.
-It is an extension most commonly found and used with Windows.
+It is a file extension most commonly found and used with Windows.
 If you do not need the file to open in Windows, you can have no file extension or rename it to whatever you want.